All in one desktops are very popular among those who are looking for a neat machine that they can use as a workstation for work and home use.

 The following Intel and Ryzen based all in one budget PCs offer a great value in our opinion.

 First up we have a highly recommended all in one desktop for light users.
-If you have limited requirements from your PC, then this can more than just serve you well.
+If you have limited requirements from your PC and a limited budget, then this can more than just serve you well.

-For starters this All in One desktop features a highly reasonable AMD Ryzen 3 3250U processor.
-AMD Ryzen 3 processors, like an Intel Core i3 processor, are purpose built for light users.
+For starters this All in One desktop features a reasonable AMD Athlon 3050U processor.
+AMD Athlon processors, like an Intel Pentium processor, are purpose built for very light use.

 The rest of the system is also highly optimized for the processor this machine offers.
-It features a decent 8 GB of DDR4 RAM which is ample for heavy multitasking.
+It features 4 GB of DDR4 RAM which is ample for system like this.

 Other than that, this comes with a complete package with a keyboard, mouse and even a mouse pad.
-You can also find Webcam, .
+You can also find Webcam here.

 In short, if you are looking for an option for day to day use, then this is the best budget all in one desktop in our opinion.